|Table of Contents |

 Although crew member Bart was not present, Ven clearly told him about the incident after the flight.
 I believe that led to him coming up with the idea of accusing me of inappropriate touching.
 He just needed to convince others to support his story.

-After I touched Ven’s leg he didn’t give any indication that he was upset by what had taken place.
-It was done whilst I was playing a joke on him and the crew and passengers present who witnessed what took place all laughed.
+After I touched Ven’s leg he didn’t give any indication he was upset by what had taken place.
+I was playing a joke on him and the crew and passengers present who witnessed what took place all laughed.
+Ven also laughed.

 My finger was in contact with his leg (over his sock) for less than two seconds.
-In her witness statement Katrina states she was totally unaware of me touching anyone inappropriately at any time.
+In her witness statement Katrina states she was totally unaware of me touching anyone inappropriately.
 She was sat right next to him when the incident took place.

 Ven also accused me of squeezing his waist yet in his witness statement says he did not see me touch anyone else inappropriately.